- Duration5 weeks

 - Discuss the topics of the course with increased knowledge and contribute to global awareness

-- Interpret information and news with increase critical sense, especially when dealing with consumers’ health and protection
+- Interpret information and news with increased critical sense, especially when dealing with consumers’ health and protection

 Who is the course for?